jilltedford/jilltedford/README.md

 I’m working on becoming a full stack developer!

-I am joining Parsity's part-time Software Engineering program starting July 2022.
+I am a part-time Software Engineering student at Parsity, since July 2022.

-In the meantime, I'm learning the basics through Codecademy.com.

 📫 How to reach me: